Our Research for ITV Published

 Split Second Research’s IMPULSE test is an implicit test for analysing audio-visual content, such as TV adverts, radio adverts, movie trailers, programme excerpts, online videos, promotional videos, training videos, political speeches, and so on.
 It provides a moment-to-moment analysis of emotional reactions to the content.
 IMPULSE can read up to six different emotions during the same test.

-A typical output is shown in the embedded link below.
+A typical output is shown in the link below.
 You can play, pause, rewind, restart at any time so that you can examine the emotional reactions to the video on a moment-by-moment basis.
 These are completely implicit reactions to the content.
-In the example, below six emotional responses are shown to a video of a gorilla spinning around in a pool at Dallas Zoo (video courtesy of Dallas Zoo & BBC News).
+In the example, below six emotional responses are shown to a Surf advert.

 Click on the image to view the analysis (this will open in a new window).